Fair Play AVA

 Fair Play is an American Viticultural Area (AVA) located in El Dorado County, California.
-It was established on February 26, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Brian Fitzpatrick, President of Fair Play Winery Association, proposing to establish a viticultural area in southern El Dorado County known as "Fair Play."
-Fair Play viticultural area encompasses 33 sqmi encircling the town of Fair Play and located entirely within the existing boundaries of the El Dorado and vast Sierra Foothills viticultural areas.
+It was established as the nation's 139^{th}, the state's 84^{th} and the county's third appellation on February 26, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Brian Fitzpatrick, President of Fair Play Winery Association, proposing a viticultural area in southern El Dorado County known as "Fair Play."

+The viticultural area encompasses 33 sqmi encircling the town of Fair Play and located entirely within the existing boundaries of the El Dorado and vast Sierra Foothills AVAs.
 The topography of Fair Play includes rolling hills at elevations between 2000 and 3000 ft above sea level, making it the second highest average elevation after Squaw Valley-Miramonte viticultural area in the state.
 The soils are decomposed granite as part of the Sierra Nevada Foothills region, and the area is within the Cosumnes River watershed.
-In its cultivated 350 acre, the most popular red wine grape variety is Zinfandel, although varieties popular in Rhône Valley and Italy, such as Syrah, Grenache, Mourvedre, Sangiovese, Tempranillo and Barbera are the common varietals.
-White wine is less popular in Fair Play, but significant plantings of Viognier and Grenache Blanc, along with Chardonnay are most common.
+In its cultivated 350 acre, the most popular red wine grape variety is Zinfandel, although varieties popular in Rhône Valley and Italy, such as Syrah, Grenache, Petite Sirah, Mourvedre, Sangiovese, Tempranillo and Barbera are the common varietals.
+White wine is less popular in Fair Play, but significant plantings of Viognier and Grenache Blanc, along with Sauvignon Blanc are most common.